thomberg1/SmallDatasetsAnalysis/README.md

 <b>Experiments on Small Datasets with Deep Learning</b>
 <br><br>
-This repository contains experiments to use neural networks to learn classifiers using small datasets.
+This repository contains experiments that use neural networks to learn classifiers using small datasets.
 <br><br>
 The datasets are:
 <br><br>